with Auden Lincoln-Vogel

 Open to ages 14+.
 Basic drawing skills (or at least an interest in drawing) will be helpful, but all are welcome!

-In addition to the registration fee for this workshop, participants will need to bring their own A4 light pad and pegbar (see links for examples).
-All other materials will be provided.
+In addition to the registration fee for this workshop, participants will need to bring their own A4 light pad and pegbar (see links below for examples).
+All other materials and tools will be provided.

 Registration deadline: July 25

-*PS1 workshops are pay-what-you-can thanks to support from Hills Bank and individual donors.
-XXXX is the true cost of the workshop.
-We encourage participants to select the cost that they can afford.
-If you have a higher income or access to resources, pay a little extra to support future sliding-scale fees.
+*PS1 workshops are pay-what-you-can thanks to support from Hills Bank and individual donors. $265 is the true cost of the workshop for each participant.
+Please note there are a limited number of subsidized spots.
+We encourage participants to select the cost that they can afford, or pay a little extra to support future sliding-scale fees.

 TEACHING ARTIST: